microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

 ### Before you begin

-1. Refer the [Getting Started](../Setup/) page before you begin the exercises.
+1. Refer to the [Getting Started](../Setup/) page before you begin the exercises.

 1. Click the **Deploy To Azure** button below to provision SonarQube Server on Azure VM.